eduncan911/3dp/ZeroEffs/README.md

 - Mosquito-Net solution in the MiniStealth.
 My x-carriage already has provisions for it.
 So it's just a matter of CADing up a solution for a laser cutter!
 - PrintShift part ejection system.
 The front lower printed corners have already been modified in my build to clear it.

 And finally...
+An ZeroEffs "ToolChanger", mounted at the front-top with just two toolheads.
+One to function all the time, and the other to allow me functionality to continue more mods (filament cutter, etc).

-A MiniStealth "Changer", mounted at the front-top.
-This was always my plans of why I used 220mm Z rails from a Micron 180.
+These were always my plans and why I used 220mm Z rails from a Micron 180.
 And now there's a StealthChanger V2.4 mod that actually did exactly part by part of my crazy idea.
 Big shout out to that team, this is awesome: https://github.com/DraftShift/StealthChanger.
-But now, we have AMS-like systems such as the BoxTurle and the requirement for a filament cutter at the toolhead along with a sensor and you can have as many lanes you want.

 I may slowly get to these over time.
 Life comes first though.
 Feel free to ping me on the Fabreeko Discord about them.